emmericp/Perfy/README.md

 ## No fair, you changed the outcome by measuring it!

 Measuring performance will always affect performance, this is especially true for profilers based on instrumentation.
-Perfy adds around 1 µs of overhead (on my Ryzen 7800X3D) and 432 byte of memory allocations to every function call (two trace entries).
+Perfy adds around 1 µs of overhead (on my Ryzen 7800X3D) and 480 bytes of memory allocations to every function call (two trace entries).
 This overhead is accounted for separately and subtracted during analysis, so the overall measurement results are still pretty accurate.
 See [Accuracy.md](./Accuracy.md) for measurements and details.